rarata/Cascade-Card-Game/README.md

 - The player starts the turn with 1 action
 - Actions can be used to play a card or draw a card
 - A card can be played in the slot below two other cards if its value NOT between the two cards (Aces count as 1)
-- When a card is played, you get bonuses based on its relationship to the cards its played on top of:
+- When a card is played, the player gets bonuses based on its relationship to the cards its played on top of:
   - For each matching value, the player adds an additional action to their turn
   - For each matching suit, the player draws a card (does not count as an action)
   - If the three cards make three-in-a-row, the player gets 1 draw and 1 action (in addition to any suit-matching draws)